 10. Online Course Creator

 If you have expertise or skills in any area, you can put together an online course to help others.
 Sites like Skillshare help you bring your knowledge to the masses – and charge accordingly.
 When it comes to developing online courses, you can think about what combination of active and passive income you want to earn.
 For example, you can create a course and sell it to customers (which is passive income).
 Then, hold live Q&A sessions to help your viewers learn even more (which is active income).
+Check out these powerful LMS plugins to help create your build an online course.

 11. Online Recruiting

 Some of the best online business ideas are the ones that are practically at your fingertips.
 If you’ve been in your field for a long time, you may have contacts that specialize in certain services.
-For example, if you’re a freelance writer, you may know other freelance writers or maybe graphic designers, marketers or website designers.
+For example, if you’re a freelance writer, you may know other freelance writers or maybe graphic designers, marketers, or website designers.
 If you have a full address book, you can work as an online recruiter, pairing businesses with candidates.

 12. Personal Training and Nutrition Consulting